 Mr. Pecman realigned the Bureau’s internal structure to create a stronger, more adaptive agency and maximize the impact of the Bureau’s work for Canadians.
 Since 2015, the Bureau operates under a new organizational structure, improved decision‑making processes and an integrated strategic planning approach in order to increase organizational synergies, provide greater flexibility in allocating resources to strategic priorities, and establish a more complementary balance between the Bureau’s enforcement and competition promotion activities.

-Mr. Pecman is also responsible for reinvigorating the Bureau’s role in conducting strategic regulatory interventions, including a submission to the Canadian Radio-television Telecommunications Commission on its proposed Wireless Code of Conduct.
-He also introduced an Action Plan on Transparency that aims to promote the development of a more cost-effective, efficient and responsive agency, all the while providing Canadians with more opportunities to learn about its work.
+In 2013, Mr. Pecman introduced the Bureau’s Action Plan on Transparency to promote the development of a more efficient and responsive agency, while providing Canadians with more opportunities to learn about the Bureau’s work.

-Mr. Pecman is currently a member of the Organisation for Economic Co‑operation and Development Competition Committee and the Steering Group of the International Competition Network (ICN).
+Mr. Pecman is a member of the executive bodies of the Organisation for Economic Co‑operation and Development (OECD) Competition Committee and the International Competition Network (ICN).
 He currently serves as ICN‑OECD Liaison to ensure coordination of the work by these two international bodies.

-In addition, Mr. Pecman's enforcement experience includes a number of years as the lead Bureau officer in the highly contested Superior Propane merger.
+In addition, Mr. Pecman's enforcement experience includes a number of years as the lead Bureau officer in the highly contested Superior Propane merger case.